Deadline at Dawn

 Deadline at Dawn is a 1946 American film noir, the only film directed by stage director Harold Clurman.
-It was written by Clifford Odets and based on a novel of the same name by Cornell Woolrich (as William Irish).
+It was written by Clifford Odets and based on the 1944 novel of the same name by Cornell Woolrich (as William Irish).
 The RKO Pictures film release was the only cinematic collaboration between Clurman and his former Group Theatre associate, screenwriter Odets.
 The director of photography was RKO regular Nicholas Musuraca.
 The musical score was by German refugee composer Hanns Eisler.